vuex-orm/vuex-orm/docs/guide/advanced/interact-with-store-from-model.md

 ## Dispatching Persist Method

-The model can dispatch all of the persist methods, which are `create`, `insert`, `update` and `insertOrUpdate`.
+The model can dispatch all of the persist methods, which are `create`, `insert`, `new`, `update` and `insertOrUpdate`.
 You may call them through static and instance methods.
 Note that you need to prefix the method name with `$` when dispatching methods by the instance method.

 ```js
 // As static method.